PTorini1/PTorini1/README.md

  🔭 I'm a programming passionate who is always trying to learn something new
   <br />
- 💻 At this moment I'm working in Grupo Krona
+ 💻 At this moment I'm working at Grupo Krona
   <br /><br />
     Here are some technologies I learned:
   <br /><br />